-Treatment for people with symptomatic myeloma includes both treatment for the disease as well as supportive therapy to improve quality of life, such as by relieving symptoms and maintaining good nutrition.
-Disease-directed treatment typically includes drug therapy, such as targeted therapy and/or chemotherapy, with or without steroids.
-Stem cell transplantation may be an option.
+Treatment for people with symptomatic myeloma includes both treatment to control the disease as well as supportive care to improve quality of life, such as by relieving symptoms and maintaining good nutrition.
+Disease-directed treatment typically includes therapy using medications, such as targeted therapy and/or chemotherapy, with or without steroids.
+Bone marrow/stem cell transplantation may be an option.
 Other types of treatments, such as radiation therapy and surgery, are used in specific circumstances.
-Each type of treatment is described below.

 The treatment plan includes different phases.

-Consolidation with more chemotherapy or stem cell transplant
+Consolidation with more chemotherapy or a bone marrow/stem cell transplant.

-Often, more than 1 drug is used at a time.
-It may also be recommended to combine chemotherapy with other types of treatment, including targeted therapies (see above) or steroids (see below).
-For instance, the combination of melphalan, the steroid prednisone, and a novel targeted therapy called bortezomib is approved by the U.S. Food and Drug Administration (FDA) for the initial treatment of multiple myeloma.
-This is because this combination increases survival when compared with melphalan and prednisone.
-A patient may also be given a combination of melphalan, prednisone, and thalidomide.
-Additional combinations of drugs are being evaluated in clinical trials.
+It may also be recommended to combine chemotherapy with other types of treatment, including targeted therapies or steroids (see both, below).
+For instance, the combination of melphalan, the steroid prednisone (multiple brand names), and a targeted therapy called bortezomib (Velcade) is approved by the U.S. Food and Drug Administration (FDA) for the initial treatment of multiple myeloma.
+However, there are several more effective regimens described below that are used much more commonly.

 The length of chemotherapy treatment varies from patient to patient and is usually given until the myeloma is well controlled.